 Information for parents

-This information is intended to provide clarity and transparency to parents and carers about what to expect from remote education if local restrictions require entire cohorts (or bubbles) to remain at home.
+This information is intended to provide clarity and transparency to parents and carers about what to expect from remote education if children have to stay at home

 For details of what to expect where individual pupils are self-isolating, please see the final section of this page.